Anxiety

 • Irritability.

-Anxiety may increase the likelihood of physical health conditions, and vice versa:
+Anxiety may increase the likelihood of physical health conditions and vice versa:

 • Irritable bowel syndrome (IBS), chronic pain disorders, high blood pressure, asthma, and other physical health issues are associated with anxiety disorders.

 In many cases, anxiety is a learned coping mechanism.
-For instance, patterns of negative thoughts or catastrophic thinking — believing that something bad will happen to you — is related to anxiety.
+For instance, patterns of negative thoughts or catastrophic thinking — believing that something bad will happen to you — are related to anxiety.
 These thoughts are there to protect you from possible danger, but ultimately, they aren’t the most effective tool for making you feel better.

 Another coping style is avoiding objects or situations that feel scary or harmful.
 This avoidance means that you don’t get exposed to that thing, so you aren’t able to learn that it’s actually harmless.
 This makes the cycle of anxiety difficult to break.

-Causes of Anxiety:
+Causes of Anxiety

 • Chemical imbalance: Severe or long-lasting stress can change the chemical balance that controls your mood.
 Experiencing a lot of stress over a long period can lead to an anxiety disorder.

 • Heredity: Anxiety disorders tend to run in families.
 You may inherit them from one or both parents, like eye colour.
-Of those who have a diagnosis of anxiety, 25 percent have a first degree relative who also has a diagnosis of anxiety.
+Of those who have a diagnosis of anxiety, 25 percent have a first-degree relative who also has a diagnosis of anxiety.

 • Increased stress, which can come from a variety of sources.
-It may be due to a health condition, sleep disorders, or life situations such as work, school, financial troubles, relationship issues, or the death of a loved one.
+It may be due to a health condition, sleep disorder, or life situations such as work, school, financial troubles, relationship issues, or the death of a loved one.

 • Low self-esteem, particularly in young people, can indicate anxiety.